 In viticulture differently used term with in the individual countries different meaning.
 The word comes from the French cuve (Vat or wine container).
 In the original sense, this means a certain amount of wine in a container (a barrel of wine, so to speak).
 In German-speaking countries, this usually means artful mixing of wines from different grape varieties.
 But you can do that too grape musts be fermented together, as on the southern Rhone is common.
 Other names are blend (New world), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Coupage.
 Marriage, Mélange (France for spirits) and Meritage (California).

 As a rule, same-colored wines are mixed.
-The term has no meaning in terms of wine law, therefore "Cuvée" says on the label nothing definite, because it can be quite a wine from one vine, from one Single Location or from one vintage his.
+The term has no meaning in terms of wine law, therefore "Cuvée" says on the label Nothing definite, because it can be quite a wine from one vine, from one Single Location or from one vintage be.
 For example, also an exclusive special bottling a winery for a catering business.
-In no case is (as in the German-speaking countries not so rarely suspected) the blending of wines in comparison to unmixed Cry a negative quality difference.
+In no case is (as in German-speaking countries not so rare suspected) the blending of wines in comparison to unmixed Cry a negative quality difference.

 The blending of wines mainly for taste reasons.
 You want to go through several different grape varieties alcohol content. flavors. acid and colour contribute.
 The latter is through Teinturiersorten of which only 5% are sufficient for one color deepening.
 Typically, a particular grape variety, the so-called leading variety, the majority of at least 50% of a Cuvée and thus determines the character of the wine.
-In addition to taste reasons, there are also practical or economic reasons. run blossom. fruit set and physiological maturity Unsatisfactory in one grape variety, other grape varieties can compensate.
-This also achieves a risk minimization, which was previously achieved by the so-called mixed sentence reached, that is a vineyard with different sorts.
+In addition to taste reasons, there are also practical or economic reasons. run blossom. fruit set and physiological maturity unsatisfactory in one grape variety, other grape varieties can compensate.
+This also achieves a risk minimization, what used to be called by the so-called mixed sentence reached, that is a vineyard with different sorts.
 How do you measure the success of a cuvée?
-Quite simply - when the combined wine tastes better than every single batch in itself!
+Quite simply - when the assembled wine tastes better than every single batch in itself!

 The must of the first pressing process in the production of champagne is called Tête de cuvée, After fermentation, up to 50 basic wines from different vintages can be blended together (with the exception of the Millésime, the so-called vintage champagne).
 The result of the mixture or combination of these wines before the second fermentation (bottle fermentation) is called Cuvée, the process of blending but as assemblage (especially when blending young wines) called.
 But as I said, these are not clearly defined terms and they are often used regionally alternately alternately.
 The best barrels (from the best vintages, long matured) make the top product of the house, the so-called Cuvée de Prestige, Becomes a champagne Produced from grapes of one layer, that's what you call it Mono blend,

-A blend is mainly used for red wines, but also for white wines.
-Typical cuvées are Bordeaux red wines; the characteristic variety mix is called Bordeaux blend, In Bordeaux, the selection of certain barrels and the subsequent blending of wines as assemblage or Marriage.
-The final cuvée is here from year to year Maître de chai (Butler) often decided only in the spring after tasting the wines.
-The best barrels yield the Grand Vin who carries the Château name.
+In Bordeaux, the selection of certain barrels and the subsequent blending of wines as assemblage or Marriage.
+The final cuvee is thereby from year to year Maître de chai (Butler) often decided only in the spring after tasting the wines.
+The best barrels yield the Grand Vin bearing the Château name.
 The lower quality wines then become second wine or third-party wine blended and must also have on bottle labels other names than the top product (the first wine) of the house.
-The calculation formulas that are helpful in cutting are under the keyword waste cross described.
+The calculation formulas that are helpful in the cuttings are under waste cross described.